kumagai-group/pydefect/docs_rst/tutorial.rst

 as it is generally difficult to determine them automatically.
 Therefore, please carefully check the band-edge states, and draw their band-decomposed charge density if the band-edge states are not obvious.

-The band-edge states can be modified via the :code:`band_edge_states.yaml` file in each defect directory, which will be parsed when plotting the defect formation energies.

 =====================================
 12. Plot defect formation energies